LPS France

 Integrate regulatory standards and obligations

-Lightning protection is not optional—it's a legal requirement in most jurisdictions.
+In other words, lightning protection is not optional—it's a legal requirement in most jurisdictions.
 Standards define minimum safety criteria and everyone's responsibilities.
 Ignoring these requirements exposes you to legal and insurance risks.

-IEC 62305 is the international standard.
+First, IEC 62305 is the international standard.
 It applies to all buildings and installations in Europe and Africa.
 This standard requires a lightning risk assessment before sizing your protection system.

-The NF C 17-102 standard complements IEC 62305 in France.
+Next, the NF C 17-102 standard complements IEC 62305 in France.
 It details the technical requirements and control methods.
 Compliance with this standard is mandatory for new installations and renovations.

-Your country of residence may have additional requirements.
+Finally, your country of residence may have additional requirements.
 In Africa, some countries impose strict standards for critical facilities.
 Check with your local regulatory body before you begin.

-Regulatory obligations vary depending on your sector of activity:
+It should be noted that regulatory obligations vary depending on your sector of activity:

-Civil liability requires you to maintain your protection.
+Note that civil liability requires you to maintain your protection.
 If a lightning strike causes damage, your insurance company may refuse coverage if your system does not meet the standards.
 A compliance audit is therefore a wise investment.

-Comprehensive documentation must accompany your installation.
+Therefore, comprehensive documentation must accompany your installation.
 Electrical diagrams, test reports, certificates of conformity, maintenance history—all of this must be kept and readily accessible.
 This traceability proves your compliance in the event of an incident.

-Penalties These include administrative fines, criminal liability in the event of damage, denial of insurance coverage, or a ban on operating certain equipment.
+Furthermore, the penalties for non-compliance can be severe.
+These include administrative fines, criminal liability in the event of damage, denial of insurance coverage, or a ban on operating certain equipment.
 Prevention is always less expensive than the consequences.

-Pro tip: Ask your installer for an IEC 62305 or NF C 17-102 certificate of conformity signed by a recognized body—this document will be your proof of conformity in the event of a claim or regulatory inspection.
+In addition, Pro tip: Ask your installer for an IEC 62305 or NF C 17-102 certificate of conformity signed by a recognized body—this document will be your proof of conformity in the event of a claim or regulatory inspection.

 Evaluate the technical and installation criteria

-The distance between lightning rods directly affects protection.
+Remember that the distance between lightning rods directly affects protection.
 Excessive spacing leaves exposed areas.
 The IEC 62305 standard precisely defines these distances according to the chosen level of protection.

-The priority technical criteria are:
+It should be noted that the priority technical criteria are:

 The site's configuration influences the choice.
 A multi-building site, sloping terrain, or proximity to trees require specific studies.
 There is no truly standard installation.